What is the difference between Georgetown University’s Master of Science in Finance and a traditional MBA?

 Does this program involve any on-campus residencies?

 There are three invaluable residency experiences.
-The first is a weeklong on-campus residency that takes place after completing the program’s first core course: Financial Markets.
+The first is a weeklong opening residency that takes place after completing the program’s first core course: Financial Markets.
 During this week, students meet face-to-face with their faculty mentors and engage in an intensive case study with their fellow classmates.
 This unique opportunity allows students to fully immerse themselves in the Georgetown University experience, explore the campus and fortify the bonds made with peers and faculty.
 Students are also required to be on campus for an intensive weekend of team work in preparation for each team’s presentation of their consulting project to their international client, the third residency.
 This requirement is an important component of the capstone Global Consulting Project course.

 How many starts are there each year?